-- 1. Each nominee for the Ciancio Award should submit the following three items to the FDC, to help provide as full a picture as possible of the nominee's contributions as a teacher at Skidmore:
+- 1. Each nominee for the Ciancio Award should submit the following items to the FDC, to help provide as full a picture as possible of the nominee's contributions as a teacher at Skidmore:

-- a. a written statement from the nominee;

-- b. current CV;
+- a. current CV;

-- c. five years of teaching evaluations.
+- b. five years of teaching evaluations.